 - The green set of components is created alongside the blue components, in the same resource groups.
 In the pod management resource group, the green set of pod manager VMs and their associated artifacts like NICs and disks are created.
 In the pod's gateway-related resource groups, the green set of Unified Access Gateway VMs are their associated artifacts are created.
 These green VMs are started and kept running until this entire end-to-end sequence is completed.
 The jump box VM and its resource group are deleted when the green components are successfully built and running.

 This process does not cause any downtime, and the parallel VMs do not affect the pod's operations.
 Unless the system encounters errors that only you can resolve in your Microsoft Azure environment, no actions are required from you at this point.
 If the service encounters any issues in deploying the green components, it detects whether the remedy for those issues is within your control.
-If the service determines that you can remedy the issues, a notification appears in the Administration Console.
-Because the remedy is in your control and cannot be resolved by VMware, if you get a notification of upgrade errors, you must complete the actions to resolve them and then contact VMware support to continue the pod update process.
-For details about the types of issues that you can remedy, see Cores Needed for Upgrading a Pod in Microsoft Azure and Remedies for Typical Pod Upgrade Errors.
+If the service determines that you can remedy the issues, a notification appears in the administrative console.
+Because the remedy is in your control and cannot be resolved by VMware, if you get a notification of update errors, you must complete the actions to resolve them and then contact VMware support to continue the pod update process.
+For details about the types of issues that you can remedy, see Cores Needed for Upgrading a Horizon Cloud Pod in Microsoft Azure and Remedies for Typical Pod Update Errors.
 If the service determines an issue can be resolved by the VMware Operations team, it alerts the VMware Operations team, which will resolve the issue without any actions from you.

 - Next, you must schedule the update to move the pod from using its current blue VMs and components to the green ones.
 You schedule this update from the pod's summary page, by selecting Important: Before the update runs, remove any management locks in Microsoft Azure that you might have set on any of the pod's virtual machines (VMs).
 Any VMs with names that have a portion like vmw-hcs-